UMass-RC/unity-docs/docs/transfers/transfers.md

 * Open the Destination directory and confirm that the file was transferred as expected.

-## This guide will allow you to send data from the MGHPCC to the Unity server using `scp` for the purposes of transitioning.
+## This guide will allow you to send data from the Shared Cluster to the Unity server using `scp` for the purposes of transitioning.
 #### Notes:
 * You will need to have set up an account on the Unity server.
-* You will need your password for the MGHPCC server (unless you are using private/public keys for logging on to this too).
+* You will need your password for the Shared Cluster server (unless you are using private/public keys for logging on to this too).

 ### Step 1.
-* Log in to the MGHPCC.
+* Log in to the Shared Cluster (GHPCC).
-* While logged into the MGHPCC, from your home directory, run `ssh-keygen -t rsa`
+* While logged into the Shared Cluster, from your home directory, run `ssh-keygen -t rsa`
     * This will generate a private/public key pair which is unique to each user.
     * The generator will ask you to save the keys as a specific name, and you have the option to associate a password to the keys (recommended but not required).
     * Two files will be created: NAME and NAME.pub